-By working together we can get rid of the Bank of Hours.
+By RAFFWU members working together Bunnings agreed to get rid of the Bank of Hours.

 - 25% for casual staff (not 22.5%)

-- 80% penalty rate (85% for casual staff) on Sunday (not 50%) and was 100% until 2017
+- 65% penalty rate (80% for casual staff) on Sunday (not 50%) and was 100% until 2017

-- 25% penalty rate on Saturday (35% for casual staff)
+- 25% penalty rate on Saturday (higher for casual staff)

-- 25% penalty rate on weeknights between 6pm and 11pm
+- 25% penalty rate on weeknights between 6pm and 11pm (higher for casual staff)

 - overtime pay on weeknights/mornings between 11pm and 7am (9am on Sundays)